 Manage War Rooms

-All the users and nodes involved in a particular space can potential be part of a War Room.
+All the users and nodes involved in a particular Space can be part of a War Room.

 Any user can change simple settings of a War room, like the name or the users participating in it.
 Click on the gear icon of the War Room's name in the top of the page to do that.
 A sidebar will open with options for this War Room:

-To change a War Room's name, description, or public/private status, click on War Room tab of the sidebar.
+To change a War Room's name, description, or public/private status, click on War Room tab.

-To include an existing node to a War Room or connect a new node* click on Nodes tab of the sidebar.
+To include an existing node to a War Room or connect a new node* click on Nodes tab.
 Choose any connected node you want to add to this War Room by clicking on the checkbox next to its hostname, then click + Add at the top of the panel.

 To add existing users to a War Room, click on Add Users.
 See our invite doc for details on inviting new users to your Space in Netdata Cloud.